rekalogika/rekalogika.dev/docs/rekapager/10-troubleshooting.md

 ## Wonky Pager

-If the pager is not working as expected, as like going to page 5 lands you on page 3 or 8, or it skips some entries when going to the next page, etc; the most common cause is that the query lacks a deterministic sort order.
+If you are using keyset pagination and the pager is not working as expected, as like going to page 5 lands you on page 3 or 8, or it skips some entries when going to the next page, etc; the most common cause is that the query lacks a deterministic sort order.

 For example: